Kinchbus: Services

+Following the 2026 cessation of Ct4n buses, Kinchbus announced they will be taking on a reduced operation of service 66 from 24th August.

 Service Cutbacks

 In August 2022, Kinchbus announced that their long-established number 2 service between Loughborough and Leicester would be cut back to Sileby from 4 September 2022 as a result of driver shortages and lower passenger numbers.

-As part of a Wellglade Group post-COVID-19 pandemic review of services across the network, the Skylink Derby stopped serving Long Whatton and Diseworth from the 2nd of October 2022.
+As part of a wider Wellglade Group post-COVID-19 pandemic review of services across the network, the Skylink Derby stopped serving Long Whatton and Diseworth from the 2nd of October 2022.